-This canopy collision occurred on a big-way jump during the Vertical World Record tryouts in 2016.
+This canopy collision occurred on a big-way jump during the Vertical World Record tryouts.
 This skydiver tracked away at break-off and, after deploying, had an off-heading opening towards another jumper who was on the same level.
 The other jumper was fighting some sort of a malfunction and couldn’t control their canopy.
 They collided but, thankfully, didn’t get wrapped up in one another’s canopies.
 Their canopies broke away and remained inflated.

 Why did this happen?